abdwashere/hello-world/README.md

 first repository on github

-hi there my name is ahmet burak and this is my first githun experience.
+hi there my name is ahmet burak and this is my first github experience.